 During the day, you can catch your favorite Disney characters riding down Main Street USA.

-At night, Disneyland Park has its incredible projections and fireworks show at Sleeping Beauty Castle.
+At night, Disneyland Park has incredible projections and a fireworks show at Sleeping Beauty Castle.
 They also have Fantasmic, an amazing nighttime show with special effects and beautiful art projections.

 At Disney California Adventure, you’ll find a kaleidoscope of color, lights, fire, water, and music at Pixar Pier during the World of Color show.
 This incredible show features scenes and music from some of your favorite Disney and Pixar films.

 Character dining at Disneyland is one of the best things to do at Disneyland.
-This is a fun way to meet your favorite character and give them a hug without having to wait in line.
+This is a fun way to meet your favorite characters and hug them without having to wait in line.